-JustGo is the provider service for the BCGBA National Database (click on the header).
+JustGo is the provider service for the BCGBA National Database (click on the logo).

 JustGo provide a secure database service to a number of sporting bodies, including British Rowing, Coach Bowl and the National Rifle service.
 This is a very secure way of holding large members data and will enable access to be granted at many levels to those authorised within BCGBA.
 This will reduce the risks associated with data being held on personal computers.
 This will also enable us to provide statistics on members and be able to reduce manual processes in the future when we are requested to provide a breakdown of members.